-2. Drive Control
+Drive Control

 The function allows you to enable or disable the DRAM timing by SPD.
-When set to Manual, you can select the DRAM CAS Latency, Bank Interleave, Precharge to Active(Trp), Active to Precharge(Tras), Active to CMD(Trcd), DRAM Queue Depth and DRAM Command Rate configuration.
+When set to Manual, you can select the DRAM CAS Latency, Bank Interleave, Precharge to Active(Trp), Active to Precharge(Tras), Active to CMD(Trcd), DRAM Burst Length, DRAM Queue Depth, DRAM Command Rate, Write Recovery Time and DRAM tWTR configuration.
 It is recommended to keep the default setting for stable system operation.